fly-hiring/support-engineer-work-sample/README.md

 We'll invite you to a private GitHub repo based on this template.

 Choose whichever framework you'd like to use and feel free to ignore the other codebase.
-Do all of your work in the `main` branch.
+Do all of your work in the `main` branch!
 Don't bother with PRs, branches, or spend time on tidy commits — we have software to help us review.
 Just don't force push over the initial commit or we can't generate a diff of only your work.

 Deploy your app to Fly.io!
 Make sure it's running and accessible by the public.
 Your app's name should be the same as this repo — **[REPO_NAME]** — and should be accessible on `https://[REPO_NAME].fly.dev`.